celery/celery/docs/faq.rst

-You can direct a kill signal to a specific child process if you know the process is currently executing a task the worker shutdown is depending on, but this also means that a ``WorkerLostError`` state will be set for the task so the task will not run again.
+You can direct a kill signal to a specific child process if you know the process is currently executing a task the worker shutdown is depending on, but this also means that a ``WorkerLostError`` state will be set for the task so the task won't run again.

 Identifying the type of process is easier if you have installed the :pypi:`setproctitle` module: